 Flora of the Sonoran Desert Region

-More floras are available for purchase from the journal Desert Plants published by The University of Arizona for Boyce Thompson Southwestern Arboretum.
+More floras are available for purchase from the journal Desert Plants published by The University of Arizona for Boyce Thompson Arboretum.
 Special issues devoted to the flora of an area are routinely printed.

 For a discussion of that topic from the California Native Plant Society, click here.
 For taxonomic changes following the most recent classification of the Angiosperm Phylogeny Group III (APG III) for Arizona flora, see the list (2011.3) created by Joan Tedford.
-Although there is no one authority over plant taxonomy, these changes are widely accepted and the UA Herbarium has rearranged its collection of over 400,000 specimens to reflect this change.
+Although there is no one authority over plant taxonomy, these changes are widely accepted and the University of Arizona Herbarium has rearranged its collection of over 400,000 specimens to reflect this change.

 View the Floras by Region

 Click on the links below to learn more about the flora of each specific region throughout Arizona.